 - On Day 20, send them the 5th follow-up: similar products offer, recommendations

 And so on.
-It depends upon how you set up your follow-up email series, its objective, type of the product, and other aspects of the campaign.
+It depends on how you set up your follow-up email series, its objective, the type of product, and other aspects of the campaign.

 Bring Clarity To Your Emails

-Follow-up emails already have higher chances to be ignored, not opened or not considered important enough to respond.
+Follow-up emails already have higher chances of being ignored, not opened, or not considered important enough to respond to.

 But this becomes even more tricky when your emails are confusing or simply too much to understand.

-So, it becomes important for you to bring utter clarity in your emails about :
+So, it becomes important for you to bring utter clarity in your emails about the following: